stoplightio/spectral/README.md

 ### 2. Lint

-Use this command if you have a ruleset file in the the same directory as the documents you are linting:
+Use this command if you have a ruleset file in the same directory as the documents you are linting:

 ```bash
 spectral lint myapifile.yaml
 ```

-Use this command to lint with a custom ruleset, or one that is located in a different directory than the documents being linted:
+Use this command to lint with a custom ruleset, or one that's located in a different directory than the documents being linted:

 ```bash
 spectral lint myapifile.yaml --ruleset myruleset.yaml